A visit to the Sydney Harbour Pylon Lookout

 - You can bring your camera to the lookout – and get some pretty amazing shots.
 Unfortunately, due to the safety of the motorists below, you can not take a camera on the Bridgeclimb.

-- It costs less than 1/10th of the fantastic but budget squeezing bridge climb.
+- It costs about 1/10th of the fantastic but budget squeezing bridge climb.

 - You can take young kids.
 However, children under eight years are not allowed to climb the bridge.